-RELATED TRANSACTIONS
+CERTAIN TRANSACTIONS

 Registration rights.
-According to the terms of an investors' rights agreement, some of our stockholders, including our chief executive officer, Joseph F. Pinkerton, III, may require us to file a registration statement under the Securities Act of 1933 with respect to the resale of their shares.
+According to the terms of an investors' rights agreement among us, investors who purchased shares of our preferred stock in financings prior to our initial public offering, and Joseph F. Pinkerton, III, some of our stockholders may require us to file a registration statement under the Securities Act of 1933 with respect to the resale of their shares.
 We are not required to effect more than two of these demand registrations.
 Holders of demand registration rights may require us to file an unlimited number of registration statements on Form S-3 with respect to their shares of common stock.

-Additionally, some of our stockholders, including our chief executive officer, have piggyback registration rights with respect to future registration of our shares of common stock under the Securities Act.
+Additionally, some of our stockholders, including Mr. Pinkerton, have piggyback registration rights with respect to future registration of our shares of common stock under the Securities Act.
 If we propose to register any shares of common stock under the Securities Act, the holders of shares having piggyback registration rights are entitled to receive notice of such registration and are entitled to include their shares in the registration.

-At any time after we become eligible to file a registration statement on Form S-3 under the Securities Act, holders of demand registration rights may require us to file up to six registration statements on Form S-3 with respect to their shares of common stock, resulting in an aggregate offering of at least \$500,000\$ on each registration statement on Form S-3.
+At any time after we become eligible to file a registration statement on Form S-3 under the Securities Act, holders of demand registration rights may also require us to file up to six registration statements on Form S-3 with respect to their shares of common stock, resulting in an aggregate offering of at least \$500,000 on each registration statement on Form S-3.
 We are not required to file more than one registration statement on Form S-3 in any one six-month period.